Quantumminded/Expense-tracker/README.md

-React Expense Tracker using hooks (useState, useContext, useReducer) and the context API.
+REACT Expense Tracker using hooks (useState, useContext, useReducer) and the context API.